SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 For historical reasons, regular expressions with URL patterns that are defined in the CMS are written in Java.
 However, these regular expressions are evaluated on the front end using JavaScript.
 You should continue to use Java regex in the CMS, and they will be implicitly converted to JavaScript in Spartacus.
 For example, for case-insensitivity, modifiers such as `(?i)` are mapped to `/i`.

-**Note** Although the existing mapping between Java regex and JavaScript should suffice for the most common cases, not all Java regex features are available in JavaScript, so it is important to verify that your URL patterns do not use Java regex features that are not available in JavaScript.
+**Note:** Although the existing mapping between Java regex and JavaScript should suffice for the most common cases, not all Java regex features are available in JavaScript, so it is important to verify that your URL patterns do not use Java regex features that are not available in JavaScript.
 Otherwise, any base site with the wrong URL pattern will not be recognized by Spartacus.

 For more information, see this comparison of regular expression engines in [Wikipedia](https://en.wikipedia.org/wiki/Comparison_of_regular_expression_engines#Language_features), and also look at the implementation of the `JavaRegExpConverter` service in Spartacus.